RespiraWorks/Ventilator/manufacturing/wiring/README.md

 - Instructions:
   - Crimp the VH contacts onto one end of each of the wires.
-  - Slide on a few extra lenghts of heat shrink tubing for cable management before you proceed.
+  - Slide on a few extra lengths of heat shrink tubing for cable management before you proceed.
   - Crimp the VH contacts onto the other end of the wires.
   - Push the contacts into the housings per the drawing until they click.
   - Do a gentle pull test to confirm proper seating of the contact.
-  - Shrink the remaining pieces of heat shink to make the cable more manageable.
+  - Shrink the remaining pieces of heat shrink to make the cable more manageable.

+- Total price: USD 2.87

 | Cable Image | Cable Drawing (PDF)  |
 |:--------:|:--------:|